geofflamrock/stack/README.md

 #### `stack config migrate` <!-- omit from toc -->

-Migrate the configuration file from v1 to v2 format (preview).
+Migrate the configuration file from v1 to v2 format.

 ```shell
 Usage: